Hydramata/hydramata.github.com/_drafts/vision-statement.md

 ### 3. Users can upload content via a web interface or batch process.

-- Faculty, students are the primary content providers/authors
+- Faculty and students are the primary content providers/authors
 - Library archival collections are not the target audience for a self-deposit system
 - There will be reference implementations of common work types such as:
+	- Article
+	- Audio
-	- Image
+	- Dataset
 	- Document
 	- ETD
-	- Dataset/Database
-	- Article
-	- Video/Audio
+	- Image
 	- Software
+	- Video
-- It should be easy for an implementer to be able to add work types.
+- It should be easy for an implementer to add work types.
 - Works can reference external content.
 - Works can contain one or more files.
 	- Files of any type can be uploaded to Hydramata, associated with a work, and be downloaded by an end user.